 Basal reinforcement for construction on soft clay soils, construction of steep slopes with reinforcement layers on comptenet soils, Different slope stability analysis methods like planar wedge method, bi-linear wedge method, circular slip methods.
-Erosion control on slopes using geosynthetics.
+Erosion control on Department of Giving Cosynthetics.

-• APPLICATIONS IN FOUNDATIONS (05 Hours) Binquet and Lee's approach for analysis of foundations with reinforcement layers.
+• APPLICATIONS IN FOUNDATIONS

+Binquet and Lee's approach for analysis of foundations with reinforcement layers.

-PAVEMENT APPLICATION:
+• PAVEMENT APPLICATION

-Geosynthetics for separation and reinforcement in flexible pavements, design by Giroud-Noiray approach, reflection cracking and control using geosynthetics.
+Geosynthetics for separation and reinforcement in flexible pavements, design by Giroud Noiray approach, reflection cracking and control using geosynthetics.
 Use of geosynthetics for construction of heavy container yards and raiway lines.